This is what sparked the crypto market crash which saw Bitcoin, Ethereum, Dogecoin and other prices drop significantly

-After a year of gains and record highs, cryptocurrency markets went crashing down this week (19 May).
+After a year of gains and record highs, cryptocurrency markets were sent crashing down from 19 May.

 The market crash follows a decision by Tesla to no longer accept Bitcoin as payment for its vehicles, as announced by the car company’s CEO Elon Musk.